-Panic not, we’ve come up with some of our favourite recipes that just rely on the ingredients we always have hanging around waiting to finally be used.
+Can't get out to grab ingredients?
+Don't worry, we’ve come up with some of our favourite recipes that rely on the ingredients we always have hanging around.

 Reliable items like:

 - Cans of beans – think cannellini, kidney and mixed

 We’ve always got them.
 So here’s what glorious store cupboard dinners you can conjure up…